NTI-Gymnasieingenjor/Cafeteria-skylt/Documentations/raspberrySetup.md

 ## Setting the Raspberry up

-*These steps are already done so to say if you are not starting with a new Raspberry, you don´t need to follow these steps.*
+*The Tool ans OS steps are already done so to say if you are not starting with a new Raspberry, you don´t need to follow these steps.*

 *Tool and OS that are necessary:*

 [SD formatting tool](https://www.sdcard.org/downloads/formatter/eula_windows/)